Top IT Service Management Trends to Adopt

 To deliver that superior level of service without placing a great toll on your teams, consider implementing an intelligent self-help/service system.

-In fact, would prefer using a knowledge base if it’s tailored to their needs.
+In fact, 91% of customers would prefer using a knowledge base if it’s tailored to their needs.
 Granted, with advanced workflow automation solutions such as those provided by the ServiceNow platform, companies can rapidly assemble comprehensive and user-friendly IT self-service portals

 A German business automation company used the ServiceNow platform to assemble a self-service portal for their B2B customers.
 The system automatically collects all the necessary information about the customer and suggests the best resources for resolving the issue.
 If no solution is found, customers can also submit a new incident to the support team, and the ticket will be auto-assigned to the most qualified technician.
-As a result, the company managed to to the self-help portal (instead of email/phone) and enabled faster issue resolution through intelligent ticket routing and workflow automation.
+As a result, the company managed to route 80% of all customer queries to the self-help portal (instead of email/phone) and enabled faster issue resolution through intelligent ticket routing and workflow automation.

 Employee experience is the second important part of the equation.
 With the rapid transition to remote work in 2020, IT service teams had to rapidly scale their core capabilities, such as incident management, user, and license management for new devices.
 Similar to the above, self-help IT portals can assist with organizing, streamlining, and automating the resolution of simple queries as was the case with one of our clients – a manufacturing company.
 To improve employee satisfaction with IT services delivery, we helped them implement a new self-service portal, built on ServiceNow.